jfmoy/jfmoy.github.io/content/blog/koa-typing.md

 ## Conclusion

 Leveraging Typescript and generics, we were able to add stricter typing to Koa.
-This should help you when composing middlewares and working with request bodies, and to  That's it for today!
+This should help you when composing middlewares, and assembling your response bodies.
+Happy coding!